Yanpingok/AIY/consensus/types/README.md

-This crate contains types shared between Sui and Consensus.
+This crate contains types shared between Aiy and Consensus.
 It should be kept with minimal dependencies.